Does Miradry Replace Deodorant?

 MiraDry reduces/eliminates need for deodorant

-miraDry also reduces (or even eliminates) the need for antiperspirant since it reduces underarm sweating by > 80%, on average, after 2 treatments.
+miraDry also reduces (or even eliminates) the need for antiperspirant since it reduces underarm sweating by > 80%, on average, after a single treatment.

 Studies have shown that two sessions with the Miradry procedure can decrease sweating on the order of 60-90%.

 Treatment of axillary hyperhidrosis with miradry and retrograde suction curettage